Nighthawk3D/klipper_lcd_menu/README.md

 + Steamlined user install/config experience.
 + Added variable system to enable and disable certain settings.
 Borrowed from https://github.com/jschuh/klipper-macros
++ SD Card and Octoprint menu options can now be enabled throug the variables mentioned above.
+They are disabeld by default
 + lcd_tweaks from Voron docs modified to accomodate variables for serial number input
 + lcd_tweaks now enabled by default without users needing to add additional configuration to the `[display]` section of thier config
 + All above changes will allow for less disruptive upgrades in the future as well.